-- 6.1.3.1 The ability to support HTMS program standards by providing to students experiences involving both theory and industry practice, for example (but not limited to) site tours, guest speakers, and industry panels. - 6.1.3.2 The ability to use technology in teaching. - 6.1.3.3 The capacity to relate the subject matter to other disciplines and fields of knowledge. - 6.1.3.4 Seeking opportunities outside the classroom to enhance student learning of the subject matter, for example by offering service learning activities and advising student organizations. - 6.1.3.5 Serving as a teaching role model or mentor to other faculty - 6.2 Scholarly and Creative Activity - 6.2.1 The teacher-scholar model recognizes that a serious and continuing commitment to scholarship enriches teaching and is the foundation of sustained excellence within the classroom. - 6.2.2 Publications in support of reappointment and tenure are those achieved during the applicant's probationary period.
-Activity in support of a post-tenure promotion or range adjustment is that work completed since the most recent promotion or range adjustment. - 6.2.3 The HTMS Program supports a variety of scholarly activities including: applied research, disciplinary or interdisciplinary research, pedagogical research, integrative scholarship, and grant acquisition.
+- 6.1.2.4 Excellence in teaching also entails respect for students as members of the Stockton academic community, responsiveness to students, and the timely evaluation of and feedback to students. - 6.1.3 Where appropriate, additional measures of teaching excellence include but are not limited to: - 6.1.3.1 Ability to use technology in teaching. - 6.1.3.2 The capacity to relate the subject matter to other fields of knowledge. - 6.1.3.3 Seeking opportunities outside the classroom to enhance student learning of the subject matter, for example, by offering service-learning activities and by advising student organizations. - 6.1.3.4 Serving as a teaching role model or mentor to other faculty. - 6.2 Scholarly and Creative Activity - 6.2.1 The teacher-scholar model recognizes that a serious and continuing commitment to scholarship enriches teaching and is the foundation of sustained excellence within the classroom. - 6.2.2 Publications in support of reappointment and tenure are those achieved during the applicant's probationary period.
+Activity in support of a post-tenure promotion or range adjustment is that work completed since the most recent promotion or range adjustment. - 6.2.3 The Business Studies Program supports a variety of scholarly efforts including: applied research, disciplinary or interdisciplinary research, pedagogical research, integrative scholarship, and grant acquisition.
 Scholarly activities may take many forms and use different vehicles to communicate with the broader academic community. - 6.2.4 It is always the case that the burden is on the candidate to document the excellence of one's work.
 In case of shared or multiple authorship, clarification of the degree of one's participation is expected.
 In cases of conference presentations or proceedings, clarification should be provided with regard to the selectivity of the review process and one's participation in the indicated conference activities.